 - Good Level Player: 5hcp, 230m (or 250 yd) on Drive, 120m (or 130 yd) on 9 iron

 - Intermediate Level Player: 20hcp, 190m (or 210 yd) on Drive, 105m (or 115 yd) on 9 iron

 This hole shouldn’t be missed on the Amen Corner of Augusta National, the course that hosts the Masters.
-It is known to break the dreams of the contenders for the final victory (F.Molinari being the last victim to date).
-This par 3 named “Golden Bell” of 141m is extremely well defended: a stretch of water in front of the green, 3 formidable bunkers and a green with tricky slopes.
+It is known to break the dreams of the contenders for the final victory (F.Molinari being the victim in 2019).
+This par 3 named “Golden Bell” of 141m is extremely well defended.
+It combines a stretch of water in front of the green, 3 formidable bunkers and a green with tricky slopes.

-Here are some official statistics of the tournament to understand the mental pressure on this hole during the last round:
+Here are some official statistics of the tournament. they help to understand the mental pressure on this hole during the last round:

-We can see that the last round (R4 for Round 4) has a much higher average than the other rounds with the number of birdies made divided by 2.5 and the number of doubles multiplied by more than 5!
+The last round (R4 for Round 4) has a much higher average than the other rounds.
+The number of birdies made are divided by 2.5 and the number of doubles are multiplied by more than 5!

 Let’s now analyze what are the stats for the two selected amateurs aiming for the middle of the green:

 A good level player should aim for a par on this hole.
 The odds are in his favor: 72% of chance to make it with a risk of underperformance of 28% in total. (in the conditions of the test, with no particular wind)

 For an intermediate level player it would be safer to aim for a bogey.
 The best way to maximize his chances of bogey or better is to play this hole in regulation +1 shot.
 This means playing 2 shots to get to the green.
 The odds are then of 96% for bogey or better.
 It then lets only 4% for an underperformance above bogey!

 This strategy also lets almost 50% of chance to finish with a par.
 This is possible thanks to an easy 2nd shot that should let the player in good position to hole his first putt.